Category Archives: Architecture

 I RECENTLY spent a week in Seaside, where I was once Town Architect.
 In honor of Seaside, I’m uploading two essays from Street Design, The Secret to Great Cities and Towns.
-The first is a general essay on Seaside and … Continue reading
+The first is the opening of the chapter on … Continue reading

 New York City Streets for People After the Congestion Zone May 15, 2018 (link) The debate continues over how to make New York City’s streets less crowded, safer and better for people as well as cars.
 Some, like Gov. Andrew … Continue reading